-B.4 Full-time and part-time adult cooking apprentices
+B.4 Full-time and part-time adult apprentices-cooking trade

 NOTE: The adult apprentice cooking rate applies only to adult apprentices who started their apprenticeship on or after 1 January 2014.
 Adult apprentices who started their apprenticeship before 1 January 2014 are not entitled to the adult apprentice rates.